Skip to content

 What Is Postpartum Depression?

 Postpartum depression refers to depression occurring after childbirth.
-This form of depression is a serious but treatable medical illness that involves feelings of extreme sadness, indifference, and anxiety that often brings significant changes in energy, sleep, and attitude.
-The exact cause of postpartum depression is not known but it is believed to be linked to physical, chemical, social, and emotional changes that happen when having a baby.
-The good news is that postpartum depression can be treated with medication and counseling, and relief can be found.
+This form of depression is a serious but treatable medical illness that involves feelings of extreme sadness, indifference, guilt, and anxiety that often brings significant changes in energy, sleep, and thought patterns.
+The exact cause of postpartum depression is not known but it is believed to be linked to physical, chemical/hormonal, social, and emotional changes that happen when having a baby.
+The good news is that postpartum depression can be treated with medication and counseling, and relief may be possible.

 Postpartum Depression Symptoms

-There are many symptoms of postpartum depression, including lack of interest or having trouble bonding with your baby, feeling anxious around your baby, or even having thoughts of hurting your baby.
-You may have trouble sleeping, cry for no reason or have thoughts of suicide.
+There are many symptoms of postpartum depression, including lack of interest or having trouble bonding with your baby, feeling anxious around your baby, or even having unwanted thoughts of accidentally hurting yourself or your baby.
+You may have trouble sleeping, cry for no reason, or have thoughts of suicide.

 Baby Blues Symptoms

-Numerous women get what is commonly known as the baby blues — a mild, brief bout of depression — within a few days of giving birth.
-This is completely normal, and for many women, the baby blues go away in a few days.
-If your baby blues don’t go away, and you continue to experience these feelings for longer than 2 weeks, you may have postpartum depression.
+Numerous women get what is commonly known as the baby blues—a mild, brief bout of depressive symptoms—within a few days of giving birth.
+This is common, and for many women, the baby blues go away in a few days.
+If your baby blues don’t go away and/or symptoms worsen or impact the ability to function, and you continue to experience these feelings for longer than two weeks, you may have postpartum depression.

 Postpartum Psychosis

 Postpartum psychosis (which is sometimes called puerperal psychosis or postnatal psychosis) is very different from the baby blues.
-Symptoms usually start suddenly within the first 2 weeks after giving birth, and can include delusions or hallucinations.
-Postpartum psychosis is a severe form of postpartum depression and requires emergency medical attention.
+Symptoms usually start suddenly within the first two weeks after giving birth and can include delusions or hallucinations.
+Postpartum psychosis is a severe form of postpartum psychiatric illness and requires emergency medical attention.
 Please contact your doctor immediately or call 911 if you or a loved one are experiencing symptoms of psychosis.

 Postpartum Depression In New Fathers